freedomofkeima/awesome-japan-otaku/README.md

 - [Pokemon Center](http://www.pokemon.co.jp/gp/pokecen/english/)
 - Gundam Front in Odaiba, Tokyo - The location of 1:1 Gundam statue
 - [Ghibli Museum](http://www.ghibli-museum.jp/en/) in Mitaka, Tokyo - A must-go place for Ghibli fans, also please note that you need to reserve the ticket weeks beforehand
+- Nipponbashi Denden Town, Osaka - Quite similar to Akihabara in Tokyo, this place is another holy land in Osaka

 ## Events